Oligonucleotide selective detection by levitated optomechanics: Supplementary Information

 \subsection{Particle preparation}

 Deionized water was used in all experiments for dilution to ensure that no potential contaminants such as DNases would break down the oligonucleotides.
-All particle solutions were prepared using 100 $\mu$L of 100 nm diameter Corpuscular Silicon Dioxide Nanospheres at 5.0\% concentration diluted to a final volume of 1100 $\mu$L. Following the addition of SiNPs, Amcor M Parafilm was wrapped around the vial to create an airtight seal, slowing down the rate of particle aggregation.
+All particle solutions were prepared using 100 $\mu$L of 100 nm diameter Corpuscular Silicon Dioxide Nanospheres at 5.0\% concentration diluted to a final volume of 1100 $\mu$L. Following the addition of silica nanoparticles, Amcor M Parafilm was wrapped around the vial to create an airtight seal, slowing down the rate of particle aggregation.
 Volumes were measured using Eppendorf Research Plus micro-pipettes with tips replaced after each quantity of solution was extracted.
-SiNPs of volume 100 $\mu$L were pipetted into 1.5 ml microcentrifuge tubes and placed in a James Products Europe Sonic 3MX Professional Ultrasonic Cleaner sonicator at 37 kHz for 30 minutes at the lowest temperature setting of 17 °C to further reduce the aggregation of SiNPs.
+Silica nanoparticles of volume 100 $\mu$L were pipetted into 1.5 ml microcentrifuge tubes and placed in a James Products Europe Sonic 3MX Professional Ultrasonic Cleaner sonicator at 37 kHz for 30 minutes at the lowest temperature setting of 17 °C to further reduce the aggregation of silica nanoparticles.
 Otherwise, there could be observed rotational effects in the spectrum which are undesired.
 After sonication, the other solution components were added in the following order: water, DNA (if used) and ZnCl$_2$ (if used).
 The tubes were inverted ten times after each solution was added to ensure thorough mixing.
-To keep the 25A and 25T oligonucleotides intact, only the SiNPs were placed in the sonicator.
+To keep the 25A and 25T oligonucleotides intact, only the silica nanoparticles were placed in the sonicator.